RoyC45/Wildrydes-site/README.md

 # AWS Wildrydes

-## TL;DR
+## WildRydes
-We're creating a web application for a unicorn ride-sharing service called Wild Rydes (from the original [Amazon workshop](https://aws.amazon.com/serverless-workshops)).
-The app uses IAM, Amplify, Cognito, Lambda, API Gateway and DynamoDB, with code stored in GitHub and incorporated into a CI/CD pipeline with Amplify.
+Created a website for a unicorn ride-sharing service called Wild Rydes.
+It is a serverless application that was fully created through aws services

+Functionality
-The app will let you create an account and log in, then request a ride by clicking on a map (powered by ArcGIS).
-The code can also be extended to build out more functionality.
+This app allows users to create an account and log in, followed by a secure authentication process.
+Once authenticated, users can easily request a ride by clicking on a location on the map.

-## Cost
-All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
-Outside of the Free Tier, there may be small charges associated with building the app (less than $1 USD), but charges will continue to incur if you leave the app running.
-So I had to delete everything after completing.

-## The Application Code
-The application code is here in this repository.
+## List of AWS services used
+Amazon Cognito, Amazon Amplify, API Gateway, AWS Lambda, Amazon Dynamodb

 ## The Lambda Function Code
 Here is the code for the Lambda function, originally taken from the [AWS workshop](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-3/ ), and updated for Node 20.x: